pcda17/pcda17.github.io/week-01.md

     eu_countries[3]

-The command above returns the string “Croatia,” which is located at index 3.
+The command above returns the string "Croatia,” which is located at index 3.
 As in most programming languages, we begin counting from 0 when working with ordered data.

 If you try to access an out-of-range index value you’ll get an error.